AHRC PHD Studentship

 We undertake research into the representation of space/architecture in film as well as theoretical and practical implications of filmic/cinematic qualities of architecture and cities.

-We are interested in how the (analogue & digital) visual culture of a place has impact on city placemaking – from e.g. architectural, cultural, sociological and economic perspectives.
+We are interested in how urban form and the architectural fabric of cities inform city placemaking – e.g. from morphological, planning, sociological, cultural, artistic, and heritage perspectives.